Author

 With their joint know-how, EPLAN and Rittal can help companies overcome hurdles with individual, targeted advice.
 "This enables them to divide the digitalisation task into small, manageable steps that promise quick wins," explains Reinhard Fürlinger, Senior Key Account and Business Development Management at Rittal Austria.

-Robert Erasmus, Technical Business Manager AT/SEMEA at EPLAN, adds: "It is important that management is behind the digitalisation project because in many places it will be necessary to create organisational prerequisites."
+Robert Erasmus, Technical Business Manager AT/SEMEA at EPLAN, adds: "It is important that management is behind the digitisation project because in many places it will be necessary to create organisational prerequisites."

 Tips from the experts